kawa-kokosowa/sappho/CONTRIBUTING.md

   * Fully documented (docstrings at least)
   * Create code that is easy to test.
 100% test coverage.
   * Don't automate "game logic"
+  * Avoid modifying foreign objects inside of a different object

 ## Quality Checklist